powsybl/powsybl.github.io/docs/configuration/modules/remote-service.md

 ## secure

-The `secure` property is an optional property that defines if SSL/TLS protocol should be used to connect to the remote server.
+The `secure` property is an optional property that defines whether SSL/TLS protocol should be used to connect to the remote server or not.
 The default value of this property is `true`.

 ## port